Number-resolved imaging of $^{88}$Sr atoms in a long working distance optical tweezer: Discussion and Outlook

-In conclusion, we have demonstrated that it is possible to trap and detect individual strontium atoms in an optical tweezer with a working distance of 37~mm.
+In conclusion, we have demonstrated that it is possible to trap and detect individual strontium atoms, with a fidelity of up to 0.998(2), in an optical tweezer with a working distance of 37~mm.
 In addition, we have generalised techniques for measuring the temperature and trap parameters developed for alkali-metal atoms.
-Surprisingly, we find that loading from a MOT working on a narrow intercombination line is very effective, enabling cold samples of atoms to be prepared in very deep traps.
+Surprisingly, we find that loading from a MOT working on a narrow intercombination line is very effective, enabling cold samples of atoms to be prepared in trap depths of up to 7.5 mK.
+An important element of our experiment is the use of a camera based on an array of single-photon counting detectors.
+We found that the low readout noise and high frame rate of this detector enabled high fidelity detection of single atoms without cooling at very short timescales (200 $\upmu$s vs 30 ms).

-We have also shown that by using a new type of detector based on a SPAD array, it is possible individually resolve up to 3 atoms in our tweezer, and to monitor the change in atom number due to one-body loss in real time.
-In future experiments we plan to explore whether imaging without parity projection can be combined with cooling techniques developed elsewhere \cite{Cooper2018,Covey2018}.
-By adding a spatial light modulator, we will explore whether it can be used to fill reconfigurable trap arrays with high efficiency.
-By combining these methods with techniques such as Rydberg dressing \cite{Zeiher2015,Bounds2018}, such a tweezer array could form an ideal platform for testing proposals to create highly entangled states of strontium atoms \cite{Gil2014,Khazali2016}.